Port Rashid was initially managed by Gray Mackenzie and Co.

 I have some indelible memories of that tour.

 - A very large multi-wheeled hydraulic crane, possibly a 100 tonne lift, was parked on the quayside.
-The crane had been unloaded from a ship months before but not moved since.
+The crane had been unloaded from a ship many months before but not moved since.
 No one knew how to drive this massive crane!

 - There were stacks of bags filled with cement where the bags had rotted then the stacks had collapsed.
 Incoming cargoes of cars had been parked along these cement bag stacks before they had collapsed.
 Now these stacks now collapsed onto the cars.
 I recall seeing a Lamborghini Uracco rear end sticking out from under a pile of cement bags.